Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Volunteer/Internship experience:

-• Include any relevant experience you’ve gained through volunteer work or interning
+• Give examples of any experience you’ve gained by volunteering or interning

-• You should highlight any achievements or responsibilities you took on in these roles.
+• You should highlight any achievements or responsibilities you fulfilled during these roles.

 References: